 Invent for the Planet is an Intensive Design Experience which engages students at different universities around the world and tasks them with solving some of the world’s most pressing problems in just 48 hours.

 Led by our partner, Texas A&M University, students work in local teams to develop solutions to challenges such as food security, waste management, energy consumption, and flooding.
-Student teams develop concepts, prototypes and elevator pitches which are presented to a panel of expert judges.
-Read about their ideas below.
+Each team develops a concept, prototype and elevator pitch which they present to a panel of expert judges in Swansea.
+The judges select a winning team, which is then put forward to be considered for a place at the Invent for the Planet Grand Final in Texas.

 In 2018 Swansea was one of just 14 universities worldwide invited to participate in the inaugural Invent for the Planet and it remains the only UK university invited to partcipate.

-In 2019 a Swansea team was selected to participate in the Invent for the Planet Grand Final in Texas where they took 3rd place overall.
+In 2019 a Swansea team took 3rd place in the Invent for the Planet Grand Final in Texas, and in 2023 Swansea team H2Grow took the top spot - 1st place and a $5,000 prize.

 Winning student team